 Next, you should hire a personal injury attorney and refrain from discussing with insurance adjusters on your own.
 They usually show up in an injured person's hospital room with a settlement.
 If you sign it, the case is closed and you cannot request any additional amounts of money.

-First of all, any skilled personal injury lawyer knows that claims for medical expenses cannot be prepared in a hurry.
+First of all, any skilled lawyer knows that claims for medical expenses cannot be prepared in a hurry.
 You need to reach the point of maximum medical improvement when your doctor is confident your condition may not improve any further.
 At this point, the legal team can start adding up the hospital bills you have already accumulated and the foreseeable costs for your ongoing medical care, if necessary.

 It is also at this moment when you can know for sure how many wages you've lost and whether you are able to return to work.
 Otherwise, a special amount to cover for lost future income will be included in the compensatory damages.